thunderbird/webext-docs/folders.rst

 .. api-section-annotation-hack::

 The number of most recent folders used in Thunderbird's UI.
-Controled by the :value:`mail.folder_widget.max_recent` preference.
+Controlled by the :value:`mail.folder_widget.max_recent` preference.